Widget SDK

 | position | bottom-right · bottom-left · top-right · top-left | Where the badge anchors on screen. |

-| theme | light · dark · auto | auto follows the user’s OS preference via prefers-color-scheme. |
+| theme | light · dark · auto | auto intelligently sniffs your host page for class="dark" or data-theme="dark" to instantly match your app's theme.
+If none are found, it falls back to the user’s OS preference via prefers-color-scheme. |

-| trigger | on_load · on_click · on_event | on_load auto-opens after 1.8 s if there are unread updates. on_click opens on badge tap only. on_event requires signalpad.open(). |
+| trigger | on_load · on_click · on_event | on_load (Floating Badge) auto-opens panel after 1.8s if there are unread updates. on_click (Floating Badge) opens on badge tap only. on_event (Hidden) completely hides the badge, requiring signalpad.open() or data-sp="open". |

 | custom_css | string | Injected as a <style> tag after the widget’s default styles — use to override colours, border-radius, font. |